jstrait/beats/README.markdown

 What's New in v2.1.1
 --------------------

-The latest version of Beats is 2.1.1, released on TBD.
+The latest version of Beats is 2.1.1, released on June 29, 2018.
 It contains these changes:

 * Several error messages are improved to be more accurate or specific.
 * **Bug fix**: Songs can now use *.wav files with more than 2 channels.
 Previously, using a sound with more than 2 channels would cause a fatal `Invalid sample data array in AudioUtils.normalize()` error.